Nelarius/wrenpp/README.md

 A C++ wrapper for the [Wren programming language](http://munificent.github.io/wren/).
 As the language itself and this library are both heavily WIP, expect everything in here to change.

+The goals of this library are
+* Wrap the Wren VM in a nice, easy-to-use class -- DONE
+* Register foreign methods with the VM -- WIP
+* Register foreign classes with the VM -- WIP

 ## Building

 **TODO**